GauravKakoti/Autodrop/README.md

 ## Who are we ?
 Autodrop aims to be a self-contained shipping solution for cooperations and individials alike.

-We provide full ecosystem for autonomous vehicles/drones which can deliver cargo from your warehouses (or doorsteps) to anywhere in the world ASAP
+We wish to provide full ecosystem for autonomous vehicles/drones which can deliver cargo from your warehouses (or doorsteps) to anywhere in the world ASAP

 ## How the magic happens :